 Tim’s writing have appeared in The Washington Times, Forbes, The Washington Post and the U.S. Army Intelligence Center of Excellence’s Military Intelligence Professional Bulletin, and other notable publications.
 Additional information

 Chief Operations Officer

-Ryan completed his B.S. in Information Systems Security, Cum Laude, from American Military University and will graduate with an M.S. in Data Analytics from Southern New Hampshire University in January 2017.
+Ryan completed his B.S. in Information Systems Security, Cum Laude, from American Military University and holds an M.S. in Data Analytics from Southern New Hampshire University.
 While at Southern New Hampshire University, Ryan was awarded the university’s Veteran Scholarship in recognition for his academic achievement in his graduate program.